PodcasterDJ/Podcaster/README.md

 Before making translation
-heroku buildpacks:set https://github.com/grauwoelfchen/heroku-buildpack-gettext.git -a butterflybone
+heroku buildpacks:set https://github.com/grauwoelfchen/heroku-buildpack-gettext.git -a HEROKU_PROJECT_NAME

 How to make and update new translations